Ultraviolet Irradiation Can Sterilise, But It Can Also Bring About Skin Cancer. How?

 When UV light is projected onto these ring structures, the photons are able to provide sufficient energy to excite some of these delocalised electrons out of the stable ring structure.

-Now, it wouldn’t be that much of a problem if the excited electron jumps out of the stable ring structure and jumps back in.
+It wouldn’t be that much of a problem if the excitation was reversible — if the excited electron jumps out of the stable ring structure and jumps back in without causing any lasting damage, then there wouldn’t be any lasting impact.

 The problem is that the ring structure is stabilised enough on its own that a loss of a fringe electron doesn’t affect its stability — its core can withstand that loss.